 Add a caption...

-If you want to install the Attack Vector from a Windows host OS using Docker Desktop, you need to split the command into 2 parts (docker login and then docker run) because the separator && is not recognized by Windows.
+If you want to install the Attack Vector from a Windows host OS using Docker Desktop, you may need to split the command into 2 parts (docker login and then docker run) because the separator && is not always recognized by Windows.

 The attack Vector shows up in the web app list.
 The container image is downloaded and started.
 Once the authentication between the Docker container and the BlackNoise web app is done, the Attack Vector is ready to use (ie. operational).
 This is shown by a green dot.
 It can now be used in an attack campaign.